Nashville sit-ins: Biracial Committee

 On March 3, in an effort to defuse the racial tensions caused by the sit-ins, Mayor West announced the formation of a Biracial Committee to seek a solution to the city's racial strife.
 The committee included the presidents of two of the city's black universities, but did not include any representatives from the student movement.
 The committee met several times over the next month and delivered its recommendations in a report on April 5.
-The committee recommended to partially integrate the city's lunch counters.
-Each store would have one section that was for whites only and another section for whites and blacks.
-This solution was rejected by the student leaders, who considered the recommendations to be morally unacceptable and based upon a policy of segregation.
-Less than a week after the Biracial Committee issued its report, the sit-ins resumed and the boycott of downtown businesses was intensified.
+The committee recommended to partially integrating the city's lunch counters.
+Each store would have one section for whites only and another for whites and blacks.
+This solution was rejected by the student leaders, who considered the recommendations morally unacceptable and based upon a segregation policy.
+Less than a week after the Biracial Committee issued its report, the sit-ins resumed, and the boycott of downtown businesses was intensified.

 Looby residence bombing

 At 5:30 am on April 19, dynamite was thrown through a front window of Z. Alexander Looby's home in north Nashville, apparently in retaliation for his support of the demonstrators.
 Although the explosion almost destroyed the house, Looby and his wife, who were asleep in a back bedroom, were not injured.
-More than 140 windows in a nearby dormitory were broken by the blast.
+The blast broke more than 140 windows in a nearby dormitory.

 Rather than discouraging the protesters, this event served as a catalyst for the movement.
 Within hours, news of the bombing had spread throughout the community.
 Around noon, nearly 4000 people marched silently to City Hall to confront the mayor.
 Mayor West met the marchers at the courthouse steps.
 Reverend C. T. Vivian read a prepared statement accusing the mayor of ignoring the moral issues involved in segregation and turning a blind eye to violence and injustice.
 Diane Nash then asked the mayor if he felt it was wrong to discriminate against a person based solely on their race or skin color.
 West answered that he agreed it was wrong.
 Nash then asked him if he believed that lunch counters in the city should be desegregated.
 West answered, "Yes", then added, "That's up to the store managers, of course."

 Coverage of this event varied significantly between Nashville's two major newspapers.
 The Tennessean emphasized the mayor's agreement that lunch counters should be desegregated, while the Nashville Banner emphasized the mayor's statement that it was up to the city's merchants to decide whether to desegregate.
 This was largely indicative of the two papers' opposing stances on the issue.
 Regardless, the mayor's response was later cited as an important turning point by both activists and Nashville business owners.